-You can stop by our warehouse located at 755 Alexander Road, Door 4 (just south of route 1) on certain days.
+Please check the surplus website before you arrive, to verify the days we are open that month.
+Our warehouse is located at 755 Alexander Road, Door 4 (just south of route 1).
 If you are interested in items for personal use, you will need to bring a Mastercard or Visa credit card, we do not accept cash.
 And remember, the items are available on a first come, first serve basis.

 Items departments no longer use must be turned over to the surplus program so that University capital asset records can be updated and the item or items can be redistributed to other departments, sold, donated, or recycled.

 University property may not be removed from the campus for personal use, re-sale, or other unofficial use unless processed through the purchasing department.
 This includes discarded items, equipment or supplies in use by departments or by students, tenants, or visitors.
 Do not remove items from dumpsters, garbage cans, or any other disposal location for personal use or sale.
 This is against the University’s Facilities Policy.